 I’d been asked to make a film for the Open University Business School as an advocate of their MBA programme.
 To make the most of their time and film crew, I devised a “3 for 1 offer”, by bringing along some great fellow MBA colleagues: Phil Hawthorn and Kim Tasso, a strategy/business development consultant and writer on management/marketing in the professions.
 Here’s the film The Open University made, shot outside Dingwalls, the famous London Rock venue:

 p.s.
 Video made by Louise Hill-Hottinger of Chalk Square Media– superb work with no fuss.

 This led to an invite to the inaugural professorial lecture by Evan Davis, Presenter of BBC Radio 4’s Today, The Bottom Line and BBC One’s Dragons Den.
 I had been keen to give Evan copies of ‘Sex, Leadership and Rock’n’Roll’ and ‘Punk Rock People Management’ and had wondered how to do that in an evening where there were more than 200 people present and there would be no time for detailed conversation.

-If you would also like to read Punk Rock People Management please contact me via the link for a FREE copy.
-The book recently overtook Dave Ulrich, Gary Hamel and the usual HR Gurus, having hit No 1 on Amazon Kindle in management and HR books.
+Check out Punk Rock People Management.
+The book recently overtook Dave Ulrich, Gary Hamel and the usual HR Gurus, having hit No 1 on Amazon in management and HR books.